How much data does Valorant use?

 How much data does Valorant use

 Let’s take a closer look at how much data it takes to download, update, and play Valorant on Microsoft Windows.
-Of course, the easiest way to stay below your monthly data cap while you’re playing online games like Valorant is to increase your data limit.
+Of course, the easiest way to stay below your monthly data cap while playing online games like Valorant is to increase your data limit.

 Platform File size